Traditional Chinese Medicine for Sports Performance

 Viewing Movement Through the Lens of Traditional Chinese Medicine

 These days, I view physical movement, injuries, health, and life in general through the lens of Chinese medicine.
 Obviously, it wasn’t always like that, since there's a before and after in my life when Chinese medicine comes to this practice.
 I didn’t grow up with it.
 I did grow up with sports though, going into competitive wrestling at the age of 9.
-And how sports performance and injuries were treated during my elite years, is nothing like how I treat injuries today through Chinese sports medicine.
+And the way I addressed performance and physical challenges during my elite years is nothing like how I now apply Traditional Chinese Medicine to support my body’s recovery and balance.

 The overall role that Chinese medicine can have on sports is well beyond the scope of one article - the benefits are endless.
 Instead, I've nailed it down to a few things I believe every athlete should know.
 And based on my work with teaching yin yoga for athletes and elite cops, plus training yoga teachers in how to teach yin yoga for athletes, as well as treating clients with Chinese medicine, I've learned that simplicity is key.